DUNE/dune-justin/docs/justin_command.man_page.md

     	      Database as an unprocessed input file for the next stage and available for allocation to instances of that stage's script.

+    	      --lifetime-days DAYS sets the Rucio rule lifetime when creating a new dataset, for all output files that are uploaded in the given stage.
+The lifetime defaults to 1 day if not specified.

     	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files will be chosen from that list of RSEs, with preference given to RSEs which are closer in distance.
 If this option is not used, or none of the given RSEs are available, then the default algorithm for choosing the closest available RSE is used.

-    	      --lifetime-days DAYS sets the Rucio lifetime for all output files that are uploaded.
-The lifetime defaults to 1 day if not specified.

     	      --env NAME=VALUE can be used one or more times to set environment variables when the stage's jobscript is executed.